HanKruiger/hankruiger.com/content/now.md

 I'm reading:

 - *The History of Bees* by Maja Lunde
-- *Harry Potter and the Philosopher's Stone* by J.K.
+- *Harry Potter and the Chamber of Secrets* by J.K.
 Rowling

 ## Watching
 I recently watched and enjoyed: